jijup/OpenSN/README.md

 ![UI Image](res/readme/UI.png)

 ###### UI Features:
-Allow user to dynamically generate noise, load meshes, run analysis, save images and render desired applications from the UI.
+Primarily in progress.
+The goal is to allow user to dynamically generate noise, load meshes, run analysis, save images and render desired applications from the UI.

-  1. Save images from UI
+  1. Generate noise (in progress)
-      - Application
+  2. Load meshes (in progress)
-      - Noise (in progress)
+  3. Load textures (in progress)
-      - Analysis (in progress)
+  4. Run analysis (in progress)

-  2. Generate noise (in progress)
+  5. Save images via UI
-  3. Load meshes (in progress)
+      - Application Image
-  4. Load textures (in progress)
+      - Noise Image (in progress)
-  5. Run analysis (in progress)
+      - Analysis Image (in progress)

 ### Building & Running: